Safe Model Predictive Control Approach for Non-holonomic Mobile Robots: Abstract

 \section{Abstract}

-We design an MPC approach for planning and control of non-linear, non-holonomic mobile robots.
-Linearizing the system dynamics around the pre-computed reference trajectory gives a time-varying LQ MPC problem.
+We design an model predictive control (MPC) approach for planning and control of non-holonomic mobile robots.
+Linearizing the system dynamics around the reference trajectory gives a time-varying LQ MPC problem.
 We analytically show that by specially designing the MPC controller, the time-varying, linearized system can yield asymptotic stability around the origin in the tracking task.
-We further propose two obstacle avoidance methods for defining \textit{linear} (or \textit{linearized}) constraints.
-We show that by defining constraint in \textit{velocity-space} and explicitly \textit{coupling} the two control inputs based on current state, our second method directly accounts for the non-holonomic property of the system and therefore avoids infeasibility of the optimization problems due to the system's non-holonomic constraints.
-Simulation results suggest that regarding both \textit{static} and \textit{dynamic} obstacle avoidance, the planned trajectories by our LQ MPC approach are comparably smooth and effective as solving non-linear programming (NLP) problems, but in a more efficient way. \footnote{The project video can be found on our \href{https://youtu.be/nYDxWkKvzZ8}{Youtube channel}}
+We further propose two obstacle avoidance methods.
+We show that by defining linearized constraint in \textit{velocity} space and explicitly \textit{coupling} the two control inputs based on current state, our second method directly accounts for the non-holonomic property of the system and therefore alleviates infeasibility of the optimization problems.
+Simulation results suggest that regarding both static and dynamic obstacle avoidance, the planned trajectories by our LQ MPC approach are comparably smooth and effective as solving non-linear programming (NLP) problems, but in a more efficient way. \footnote{The project video can be found on our \href{https://youtu.be/nYDxWkKvzZ8}{Youtube channel}}